 Clinical students obtaining a master's degree from ODU work on their thesis proposal in the Research Methods course instead of a Foundational Research Project proposal.
 Consortium students completing an ODU master's thesis should register for PSYC 698 (Research) and PSYC 699 (Thesis) under the ODU thesis chair instead of Research in Clinical Psychology in the 2nd year.
-In addition to completing the master's thesis, students must meet all the requirements for the M.S. degree at ODU

-Current degree requirements may be found at: http://odu.edu/academics/programs/masters/psychology
+In addition to completing the master's thesis, students must meet all the requirements for the M.S. degree at ODU.
+Students should be aware this may involve taking additional courses beyond Consortium requirements.
+Current degree requirements may be found at:

+http://odu.edu/academics/programs/masters/psychology